RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

     - `loggedInRegex`: Regex pattern used to identify Logged in messages (default: `\\Q 200 OK\\`)
     - `loggedOutRegex`: Regex pattern used to identify Logged Out messages (default: `\\Q 403 Forbidden\\`)

-### False Positive Removal
+### Exclusions

-This feature enables you to refine your RapiDAST consolidated report (`rapidast-scan-results.sarif`) by automatically filtering out unwanted SARIF findings.
+This feature enables you to refine your RapiDAST consolidated report (`rapidast-scan-results.sarif`) by automatically filtering out unwanted SARIF findings (e.g.: filtering out false positives).
 This is achieved using Common Expression Language (CEL) rules.

 #### How it Works:

 CEL is a powerful expression language.
-You define conditions using CEL expressions that, when evaluated as `true` for a specific SARIF finding, will cause that finding to be marked as a "false positive" and excluded from the final report (`rapidast-filtered-scan-results.sarif`).
+You define conditions using CEL expressions that, when evaluated as `true` for a specific SARIF finding, will cause that finding will be excluded from the final report (`rapidast-filtered-scan-results.sarif`).

 Each filtering rule you define will operate on a single SARIF `result` (i.e., a single finding).
 If any of your defined cel_expression rules evaluates to `true` for a given finding, that finding will be filtered out.
 In essence, the rules are evaluated with an OR logic.